Why Is the HK Public Hospital System on the Brink of Collapse?

 As Hongkongers, we can, of course, wait until 2036, by which point the government will have completed the 10-year hospital development.
 However, if you do not wish to wait for hours for emergency medical treatments or operations, a private health insurance solution is your best bet, as it will safeguard you against any financial burden resulting from illnesses and injuries up to the policy’s limit.

-With over 19 years of experience and nine offices across the world, Pacific Prime Hong Kong is adept at matching our clients with the plan that best matches their needs and budget.
+With 20+ years of experience in the insurance industry, Pacific Prime Hong Kong is adept at matching our clients with the plan that best matches their needs and budget.
 Contact us for impartial insurance advice, a no-obligation quote, and a plan comparison!